microsoft/live-share/docs/use/vscode.md

 ### Leave a collaboration session

 As a guest, you can leave a collaboration session without ending it for others by simply closing the Visual Studio Code window.
-If you want to keep the window open, you can open the Live Share **Explorer** tab or the **Live Share** tab and select the **Leave collaboration session** button:
+If you want to keep the window open, you can open the Live Share **Explorer** tab or the **VS Live Share** tab and select the **Leave collaboration session** button:

 ![Screenshot that shows the Leave collaboration session button.](../media/vscode-leave-session-viewlet.png)